Harika-SVL/Jenkins/notes.md

     ![Alt text](shots/32.PNG)

-3. BUILD TRIGGERS: This represent when to build
+3. BUILD TRIGGERS: represents when to build

-  * BUILD PERIODICALLY(cron): If the project has to be built based on schedule, write cron expression into this [Refer Here : https://crontab.guru/]
+  * BUILD PERIODICALLY(CRON): If the project has to be built based on schedule, write cron expression into this [Refer Here : https://crontab.guru/]

   * POLL SCM: represents jenkins polling scm (asking git) and the cron expression represents how frequently it should ask.
 It is triggered only when there are changes in the code.

     ![Alt text](shots/33.PNG)

-4. BUILD ENVIRONMENT: This represents the environmental configuration
+4. BUILD ENVIRONMENT: represents the environmental configuration

    ![Alt text](shots/34.PNG)

-5. BUILD STEPS: These are actual activities that are performed during execution
+5. BUILD STEPS: actual activities that are performed during execution

    ![Alt text](shots/35.PNG)
    ![Alt text](shots/36.PNG)

-6. POST BUILD ACTIONS: Actions to be performed after completion of build
+6. POST BUILD ACTIONS: actions to be performed after completion of build

    ![Alt text](shots/37.PNG)
    ![Alt text](shots/38.PNG)